StephenYoon/angular8-sample-app/README.md

-# ASP.NET Core Razor with Angular
+# ASP.NET Core with Angular
 Proof-of-concept Angular application to support the admin functions of creation/editing offers.

 ## Prerequisites: